-Many substances are usually found only in certain amounts in urine, so higher or lower levels indicate a deviation from the norm.
+Many substances are usually found in specific “normal” amounts in urine, so higher or lower levels indicate that something is abnormal.

 The following substances can be checked using a rapid urine test:

-pH value (measure of the acidity of the urine.
-Normal values, depending on diet, range from about 5 to 7, where values under 5 are too acidic, and values over 7 are not acidic enough)
+pH value (the acidity of urine.
+Normal values range from about 5 to 7, depending on your diet.
+A pH under 5 is too acidic, and a pH over 7 is not acidic enough.)